Federated trace data

-These options will cause the Apollo gateway to collect tracing information from the underlying federated services and pass them on, along with the query plan, to the Apollo metrics ingress.
-Currently, only Apollo Server supports detailed metrics insights as an implementing service, but we would love to work with you to implement the protocol in other languages!
+These options will cause the Apollo gateway to collect tracing information from the underlying subgraphs and pass them on, along with the query plan, to the Apollo metrics ingress.

-NOTE: By default, metrics will be reported to the
+Note: By default, metrics are reported to the

-NOTE: this section details how the gateway communicates with federated services around encoded tracing information and is not necessary to understand in order to enable federated tracing.
+Note: This section explains how your router communicates with subgraphs around encoded tracing information.
+It is not necessary to understand in order to enable federated tracing.

-extensions field of all service responses for the presence of an
+extensions field of all subgraph responses for the presence of an

 ftv1 field.
-This field contains a representation of the tracing information for the sub-query that was executed against the service, sent as the Base64 encoding of the protobuf representation of the trace.
-In order to request this information of federated services, the gateway will send the header pair
+This field contains a representation of the tracing information for the sub-query that was executed against the subgraph, sent as the Base64 encoding of the protobuf representation of the trace.

 The Apollo Platform provides functionality to modify error details for the client, via the